 3) Was your data recovered in an expedient manner?

 4) Do you have a repeatable process in place for recovering your data and your business should the unthinkable happen?

-That’s why a professionally managed backup strategy is so important.
 Knowing what you need isn’t that simple.
 CMIT Solutions can help you consider your recovery point and recovery time objectives.
 We can protect all of your data at a reasonable cost.
-Once a process is defined, our technicians will manage your data backups — every single day.
+Once a process is defined, our technicians will manage your data backups—every single day.
 Best of all, we provide enterprise-class data protection and business continuity support at a price any company can afford.

 We consider two primary goals when we assess your data backup strategy: protecting your business information and preserving the continuity of your business operations.
 When the unexpected happens, we help you get back to normal as quickly as possible with our CMIT Guardian service, which comes wrapped in best-in-class customer service.

 If you don’t know where your data is or need to know more about the importance of backup and disaster recovery, contact CMIT Solutions today.
 When it comes to long-term business success, nothing is more important than your data—that’s why you should treat it with the respect it deserves.